-Massage & Hydro Therapy Program Outline & Career Information
+Massage & Hydrotherapy Career Information

 Massage Therapists in Ontario are mainly self-employed health professionals.
 They work in a variety of settings, most often in massage therapy clinics and chiropractic offices.
 Other workplaces include health clinics, private practice, rehabilitation centres, health spas, health and fitness clubs, nursing homes, community health clinics, and hospitals.
 Clients may make appointments with massage therapists without being referred by a medical doctor.

-In this course students will learn the detailed study of the musculoskeletal system.
+In this course students learn the detailed study of the musculoskeletal system.
 The content builds upon the introductory material learned in Body-Mind-Spirit Connection I. Selected portions of the body will be studied region-by-region examining: the skeletal features, the muscular attachments, the nervous innervation and the blood supply.
 Concurrent laboratory experience will focus upon identification of landmarks, palpation of the muscle group(s), functional testing of each muscle and it’s contribution to normal range of motion.

 Theory & Technique

 For this module students learn to examine current understanding of the physiological effects of massage therapy.
 This section helps students learn how to develop the most safe and effective treatment plans.
 Futhermore, the student will develop skills in referral and consultation with other health practioners.

 Hydrotherapy gives students an understanding of the physiological effects of hot and cold.
 Students will learn the effects, uses and contraindications of a variety of local and general of hot and cold applications.

 Anatomy & Physiology

 Students will gain a general understanding of the normal functions of the body systems with emphasis on neuromusculoskeletal function and cardiovascular system.
 In addition, students will gain knowledge of the interrelationship of the body systems and the nature of homeostatic mechanisms.